 - REL-383 Liberation Struggles

 Courses in this track will address the questions: In what ways do conflict and Injustice exist in communities, and in what ways are they addressed?

-- GWS-224 Staying Alive, Living on the Margins
+- GWS-224 Staying Alive, While Living at the Margins

 - GWS-236 Women and the Holocaust